axololly/fact-or-freak/ideas.md

     - All the data will be present on the database, so this is easily fetchable.

 4. Separate all the views into their own files so they're easily readable and accessable.

+5. Have a `/guide` command that explains how to play the game.

+6. Have an explanation of the inner workings on the `README` of this project.